Present Your Research at RDD Europe 2025

 Philip Smith

-Simplified Mechanism Modelling: Optimizing a DPI for Ease of Use
+Simplified Mechanism Modelling: Optimizing a Dry Powder Inhaler for Ease of Use

 Politecnico di Torino